Sciatica Pain Treatment In Dallas, TX

 - Pain range from mild to severe and disabling.

-- Pain worsens with prolonged sitting.
+- Pain worsens in the back, buttocks, hip, and lower extremities with prolonged sitting.

 There are several self-care or home remedies that provide temporary relief from sciatic neuritis.
 They include the following: